maiesey/maiesey.github.io/_posts/2020-04-19-regarding-future.markdown

 Throw away the concept of time framing altogether.
 If you don't get the internship next summer, it's fine, because you've never set that as a goal anyway.
 But if you think you've done everything in order to get a Google internship but you still didn't get it for three years in a row, that means you haven't done everything.

 Now that we've got that out of the way, let's talk about the future, of what I think I want to be.
-I'm still searching, so be gentle, bro.
+I'm still searching, so please be gentle :"D. I'm as confused as anyone else.

 I'm going to make a whole lot of side projects regarding useful things that I really love, that aren't being taught **EVER** by my professors, such as software development, artificial intelligence, AR/VR, UI/UX, etc. Think of it as me catching up with the industry in my own pace.
 I've decided that in the future I want to be a UI Engineer or a UX Engineer.
 So I'm going to start learning required knowledge regarding that field through my connections and the internet.